GuyPaddock/drupal-teamcity-aegir-ci/steps.md

 9. *[On Build Agent and CI Server]* Set password for teamcity user account.

-10. *[On Build Agent]* Add the `teamcity` user to the `aegir` group so that creation of build artifacts does not fail when encountering `drushrc.php` files protected by Aegir:
+10. *[On Build Agent]* Add the `teamcity` user to `aegir` and `www-data` groups so that creation of build artifacts does not fail when encountering `drushrc.php` and `settings.php` files protected by Drupal and Aegir:

-            sudo usermod -G aegir -a teamcity
+            sudo usermod -G aegir,www-data -a teamcity

 11. *[On CI Server]* Install version control (git, mercurial, etc).